 Once designated an HSI, UC Davis will be one of only nine other campuses that are considered R1 universities, meaning they have the highest level of research activity for undergraduate and graduate students.
 Five of these R1 universities are also part of the University of California system.
+As of November 2018 there are 115 R1 universities in the United States.

 Over the last decade, UC Davis has developed dozens of programs that focus on outreach to and recruitment of economically disadvantaged students.
 It has established a series of student success centers, including one for Latinx and Chicanx students, to support, mentor, retain, inform and graduate students.
-The First Generation Initiative helps first generation students — who make up 46 percent of undergraduates and 72 percent of Chicanx and Latinx students — create a sense of connection, particularly through faculty and staff who began as first generation students.
+The First Generation Initiative helps first generation students — who make up 46 percent of undergraduates and 72 percent of Chicanx and Latinx students — create a sense of connection, particularly through faculty and staff who are also first generation college students.

 Chancellor May formed a Task Force in June to help UC Davis define what success should mean for a research intensive, public land-grant, Hispanic Serving Institution (HSI) in California.
 You can find out more information about the Task Force and their activities here.

-Please also take a moment to find out more about many of the Pioneros who labored over many years to help us achieve this distinction and read some of the Testimonios from members of the Task Force and community about what the see as the future of a HSI UC Davis.
+Please also take a moment to find out more about many of the Pioneros who labored over many years to help us achieve this distinction and read some of the Testimonios from members of the Task Force and community about what they see as the future of a HSI UC Davis.

 Frequently Asked Questions